slim-ai/docker-trace/readme.md

 >> docker-trace -h

-dockerfile - scan a container and print the dockerfile files      - bpftrace filesystem access in a running container minify     - minify a container keeping files passed on stdin scan       - scan a container and list filesystem contents unpack     - unpack a container into directories and files
+dockerfile - scan a container and print the dockerfile files      - bpftrace filesystem access in running container minify     - minify a container keeping files passed on stdin scan       - scan a container and list filesystem contents unpack     - unpack a container into directories and files